 Best time to visit Masai Mara National Reserve

-Most people plan to visit the Masai Mara during the migration time when millions of wildebeests and zebras and other grazers arrive in the Mara plains from the Serengeti of Tanzania after crossing the Mara River.
+Most people plan to visit the Masai Mara during the migration time when millions of wildebeests zebras and other grazers arrive in the Mara plains from the Serengeti of Tanzania after crossing the Mara River.
 This is arguably the best time to visit Masai Mara to witness the seventh wonder of the world.
 The Migration in Kenya occurs from June to October.
 Whether you get chance to watch the dramatic River crossing or not, seeing millions of zebra, wildebeest and other animals marching through the plains is quite breathtaking.

 The migration time is also the time when most tourists visit Masai Mara National Reserve so you must expect so many tourist cars in the reserve during the game drive.

 After the migration has left there is relative calm in the Masai Mara with a smaller number of tourists.
 There is still plenty of game and if your interest is not the migration but want to enjoy a safari without the big crowds then you can visit the Mara from November.
-Incidentally, many game such as Elephants and buffaloes are in plenty when the migration has left.
+Incidentally, many games such as Elephants and Buffaloes are in plenty when the migration has left.
 The elephants are irritated by the constant groaning of the wildebeests and are forced to move higher up into the hills to have their peace.
 Lions and other cats tend to be better seen when the migration has left because they are forced to move more to hunt the less available prey left in the Mara.

-Where to stay in Masai Mara National Reserve
+Lodges/hotels near Masai Mara National Reserve

 The Masai Mara has lots of camps and lodges for you to choose from depending on your budget.
 Many of the camps and lodges are well situated along the Mara and Talek rivers and enjoy great views of the Masai Mara plains.